Skip to content ↓

 Using data to improve attendance

-The school will provide regular attendance reports to Coaches and class teachers and to school leaders, to facilitate discussions with pupils and families and use data to monitor and evaluate the impact of any interventions put in place in order to modify them and inform future strategies.
+The school will provide regular attendance reports to form tutors and class teachers and to school leaders, to facilitate discussions with pupils and families and use data to monitor and evaluate the impact of any interventions put in place in order to modify them and inform future strategies.

 Identifying and supporting Persistent and Severely Absent Pupils

-Persistent Absence is where a pupil misses 10% or more of school, and Severe Absence is where a pupil misses 50% or more of school.
+Persistent absence is where a pupil misses 10% or more of school, and severe absence is where a pupil misses 50% or more of school.
+Research shows that missing 10% or more of school dramatically reduces a pupil’s ability to go on to get great qualifications and to be a healthy and happy individual.
 The academy will work with parents/carers, staff, agencies and pupils to prevent children from falling into either of these categories.

 The school will use attendance data to find patterns and trends of persistent and severe absence.
 We will hold regular meetings with the parents/carers of pupils and all adults who are listed as holding parental responsibility, who the school (and/or local authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school.
 We will provide access to wider support services to remove the barriers to attendance.

-• Use attendance data to identify patterns and trends of persistent and severe absence
+• Use attendance data to find patterns and trends of persistent and severe absence

-• Provide access to wider support services to remove the barriers to attendance
+• Provide access to wider support services to remove the barriers to attendance, in conjunction with the local authority, where relevant

 • Fast Track Initiative